Al Bhed Translator

 What Is Al Bhed?

-Al Bhed is a fictional language from Final Fantasy X, spoken by the Al Bhed people, a clan of engineers and salvagers living in the world of Spira.
-It's not a constructed language with its own grammar.
-It works as a substitution cipher built on English, where every letter in the al bhed alphabet swaps to a fixed different letter.
+Al Bhed is the fictional cipher language from Final Fantasy X, spoken by the Al Bhed people of Spira.
+It is not a full constructed language with its own grammar.
+Instead, it works as a fixed letter-substitution system built on English.

-This tool skips the primer hunt entirely.
-Type English and you get Al Bhed instantly, also spelled albhed, al behd, or al bed in different fan communities.
-For another fictional language from a beloved franchise, the High Valyrian Translator covers the language from Game of Thrones.
+The translator skips the primer hunt and gives you the full mapping instantly.
+You can use it to write or decode Al Bhed text, whether you search for Al Bhed, albhed, al behd, or al bed.
+For another fictional language from a major fantasy world, the High Valyrian Translator covers the language from Game of Thrones.

 Drop your English in, get Al Bhed back in seconds: